-7. This Offer is made on the basis of the Connect and Manage Arrangements [except that as requested the Enabling Works are greater in scope than the MITS Connection Works].
+6. This Offer is made on the basis of the Connect and Manage Arrangements [except that as requested the Enabling Works are greater in scope than the MITS Connection Works].

-8..
-All communications in relation to this offer should, in the first instance, be directed to [ ].
+7. All communications in relation to this offer should, in the first instance, be directed to [ ].

+8. This is a [Gate 1 Offer][Gate 2 Offer]

 Yours faithfully